The Psychology Of Copywriting: Understanding How People Think And Act

 Two people can sell the same product but have two dramatically different sales pages, ads, emails and ways of talking about the product and one can hit the nail on the head 10 out of 10 times while the other gets virtually no traction.

 Why can this be?
-How can they be selling the same thing and not have the same results?
+How can they sell the same thing without having the same results?

 Here are 5 tips for improving your sales copy using the principles of Psychology: